appliedgeometry/EuLearn_db/Architectures/README.md

 * `utils`: Contains secondary functions, including the implementation of the NoamOptimizer and auxiliary layers for the deep learning architecture.
 It also includes scripts for training and evaluating models with the dataset.
 	+ `train_eval.py`: Script to train and evaluate models with the dataset.
 	+ `dataset.py`: Script containing functions to open the dataset according to its format.

+Each directory contains the following:

+- **`utils/`** — Supporting code, including the implementation of the `NoamOptimizer` and the definition of auxiliary layers for each model, and the following scripts:
+  - `train_eval.py`: To train and evaluate the model.
+  - `dataset.py`: To load the dataset according to its format.

+Each model script is located in the root or a model-specific folder, named `[model]_main.py`.

 ## Usage